Velesio/velesio-aiserver/docs/components.md

 # Components

-neovratz AI Server is built with a **modular, component-based architecture** where each component can be deployed independently or together based on your infrastructure needs.
+velesio AI Server is built with a **modular, component-based architecture** where each component can be deployed independently or together based on your infrastructure needs.

 ## Available Components